 An attorney cannot be truly great at what they do unless they have a passion for it.
 An attorney that looks at your FINRA arbitration case as something that they just need to get through so that they can go home for the day is not going to be the best lawyer for your case.
 Your claim is far too important to give to someone who is just punching the clock.

 At Sonn Law Group, we take tremendous pride in what we do.
 Our team is committed to fighting for the legal rights and best interests of investors.
-We are passionate about helping people protect their hard-earned income and life savings from bad acting brokers and brokerage firms.
-When investors lose money because of intentional misconduct or negligence, we advocate fiercely on their behalf, helping them fight for every penny that they rightfully deserve.
+We are passionate about helping people protect their hard-earned income and life savings from bad-acting brokers and brokerage firms.
+When investors lose money because of intentional misconduct or negligence, our FINRA lawyers advocate fiercely on their behalf, helping them fight for every penny that they rightfully deserve.